JackCurzon/WDHW/Week2/ReadMe.md

 Week 2

-I changed the wallpaper on my phone to a picture of a duckling.
+I created a sitemap and wireframe for a recipe site.
+My in class work is included.